matthieuriolo/rivetsjs-stdlib/README.md

 This formatter returns a default value for `target` if it is empty (detected with the formatter isEmpty)

 - target: any
-- param val: any | if target is empty then this value will be used default value
+- param val: any | if target is empty then this value will be returned
 - return: any

 Example: